 Graduates of other baccalaureate programs: students who have earned a baccalaureate degree from another institution will be admitted to the MBA pending completion of the undergraduate requirements for the BS in Accounting at New Paltz.
 Depending on the degree held and the institution at which it was conferred, each student will have a course-by-course analysis completed to determine what will be required to demonstrate how each of the prerequisites courses in the SUNY New Paltz licensure-qualifying program has been satisfied.
 Based on this review, and upon approval of the Dean of the School of Business, the candidate will be evaluated for admission into the MBA program.

-The foundation includes seven courses that must be taken before the core and elective courses, early in the program.
+The foundation includes three courses that must be taken before the core and elective courses, early in the program.
 Students must earn a "B" or better in each of the foundation courses.

 In addition, all MBA students must take a zero-credit Business Workshop at the beginning of the first semester at SUNY New Paltz, which consists of a general orientation, business writing session and an ethics test.

 |BUS508 Financial Statement Analysis||3|

 |BUS581 Accounting Information Systems||3|

 |BUS520 Managing Operations and Information Technology||3|